GuardDuty RDS Protection - Amazon GuardDuty

 RDS for PostgreSQL

-How RDS Protection uses RDS login activity monitoring
+RDS login activity

-RDS Protection in Amazon GuardDuty helps you protect the supported Amazon Aurora (Aurora) and RDS for PostgreSQL databases in your account.
-After you enable the RDS Protection feature, GuardDuty immediately starts monitoring RDS login activity from Aurora databases and Amazon RDS in your account.
-GuardDuty continuously monitors and profiles RDS login activity for suspicious activity, for example, unauthorized access to Aurora database in your account, from a previously unseen external actor.
-When you enable RDS Protection for the first time or you have a newly created database instance, a learning period is required to baseline normal behavior.
-For this reason, newly enabled or newly created database instances may not have an associated anomalous login finding for up to two weeks of time.
-For more information, see RDS login activity monitoring.
+When you enable the RDS Protection feature, GuardDuty automatically starts monitoring RDS login activity for your databases, directly from the Aurora and Amazon RDS services.
+RDS login activity captures both successful and failed login attempts made to the Supported Amazon Aurora, Amazon RDS, and Aurora Limitless databases in your AWS environment.
+If there is an indication of anomalous login behavior, GuardDuty generates a finding with details about the potentially compromised database.
+When you enable RDS Protection for the first time or you have a newly created database instance, there is a learning period to baseline normal behavior.
+For this reason, newly enabled or newly created database instances may not have an associated anomalous login finding for up to two weeks.

 GuardDuty doesn't manage your Supported databases or RDS login activity, or make RDS login activity available to you.